 The component of gluten that causes problems for people with coeliac disease is the prolamin fraction.
 There are different prolamin fractions in different the grains:

 - gliadin in wheat

 - avenin in oats.

 Coeliac disease affects approximately one in 70 Australians.
 It is treated by following a lifelong gluten-free diet

 .
 This means avoiding all gluten-containing foods.
 This allows the lining of the small intestine to recover.
 Even small amounts of gluten can cause harm to someone with coeliac disease.
 If coeliac disease is left untreated, problems that can develop include: malnutrition, osteoporosis, depression and infertility.
 Untreated coeliac disease can also lead to a small (but real) increased risk of certain forms of cancer, such as lymphoma of the small bowel.

 Damage to the small intestine from coeliac disease

 The normal lining of the small intestine (also called the small bowel) is covered with tiny, finger-like projections called villi.
 The cells on villi break down and absorb nutrients in food.
-In a person with coeliac disease, the mucosa (lining) of the small intestine is damaged.
+If you have coeliac disease, the mucosa (lining) of your small intestine is damaged.
 This causes inflammation of the villi, referred to as villous atrophy.
-The surface area, which enables the absorption of nutrients and minerals, is seriously reduced and this can lead to nutritional deficiencies.
+As a result of this inflammation, the surface area of your small intestine, which enables the absorption of nutrients and minerals, is seriously reduced.
+This can lead to nutritional deficiencies.

 The symptoms of coeliac disease can range from severe to minor or atypical, and may even go undetected.
 Some symptoms can be wrongly confused with irritable bowel syndrome or a sensitivity to wheat or other food, while other symptoms may be put down to stress or getting older.